-This morning, you will be transferred from Khao Lak to Surat Thani train station.
+Rise early this morning to be transferred from Khao Lak to Surat Thani train station.

 The journey time is approximately 160km / 3hrs.
 Upon arrival take a train to Hua Hin.
 The journey time is approximately 450km / 5.5hrs.
 Your lunch will be packed for you to enjoy on the train journey.